-Content Filter: Proxy server can act as a content filterer as well as regulate incoming connection requests together with the firewall, blocking unwanted traffic.
-Some companies may configure proxy settings so that employees cannot access certain websites.
+Content Filter: A proxy server can act as a content filterer as well as regulate incoming connection requests together with the firewall, blocking unwanted traffic.
+Some companies may configure proxy settings so employees cannot access certain websites.

-Content Filter Forwarding (Bypassing): Filtering proxy server can be defeated by another server.
+Content Filter Forwarding (Bypassing): A filtering proxy server can be defeat by another server.
 The website blocked by the proxy can be accessed via a non-blocking proxy server.